badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 The Debug one will open the debugger if an error appears (don't depend of the button you click on).
 The notice one works as the debug one but it **never** opens the debugger.

+## Utilisation - Own implementation

+You can activate the own implementation of SmartTest by enabling it in the settings menu.

+{% include image.html
+            img="/img/SmartTest/collectButton.png"
+            title="runner"
+%}

+Then the Test Button will appear.
+Each time you modify a method.
+The Button will save the tests link to this method.
+When you click on the button, those tests are run, and the button provide you a feedback.

+{% include image.html
+            img="/img/SmartTest/relative_test_button.png"
+            title="Relative Test Button"
+%}

 ## Uninstall